Jessica-Nnebs/Jessica-Nnebs/README.md

-# Hello, I'm Jessica Nnebedum 👋
-# A buzzing Junior Frontend Developer in the making
+# Hello, I'm Jessica Nnebedum, a buzzing Junior Frontend Developer in the making

 - 📐 A 24 year old Architect (Bsc.) who is looking to switch to a more stable career
 - ⚡ Staying curious and learning-by-doing is what I do best